briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > Line 196-197.
 Why not just seed the environment with sigma*S(P_0) individuals rather than the two step process described here?

 This is a valid point that highlights an additional source of complexity in the model and its analysis.
 We have chosen to include this two-step process for initiating populations to maintain consistency with the Hammarlund et al. paper.
-The overall inclusion of this additional stochastic element allows us to compare both models with ongoing microbial experimental evolution experiments. **TODO (BDC): should this detail be included in either paper?**
+The overall inclusion of this additional stochastic element allows us to compare both models with ongoing microbial experimental evolution experiments. **TODO (BDC): should this detail be included in either paper?** We note that because of this additional stochasticity, we report the *actual* initial cooperator proportions rather than the *expected* proportions where appropriate.

 > Line 261.
 Does this only happen when a type has fixed in the subpopulation?